manupanand-freelance-developer/ci-pipeline-jenkins-prjt-14-2025/README.md

 - All sensitive data (e.g., AWS access keys, username, password, Jenkins secrets) are stored and accessed from **HashiCorp Vault**.
 - Jenkins home is stored on EC2 with a dedicated volume (optional).
-- SSH access is restricted by Security Groups (SSH allowed only from admin IP).

 ---